-I suggest checking the “dimensions description” as listed on the brand’s website in order to make sure you’re getting the best fit.
+We suggest checking the “dimensions description” as listed on the brand’s website in order to make sure you’re getting the best fit.
 And remember: It’s always better to get a fitted sheet that’s a little too big than too small to ensure it doesn’t slip off the bed as you roll around at night.

-Additionally (and this is totally optional), I recommend letting your sheets line-dry whenever possible.
+Additionally (and this is totally optional), we recommend letting your sheets line-dry whenever possible.
 Why?
 Well, high-heat dry cycles can increase the risk of pilling, color fading, and shrinkage.
 And since you spent a pretty penny on your new bedsheets, you want them to last as long as possible.

-And finally, don’t forget to wash your sheets once a week in order to keep them smelling fresh and feeling clean!
+And finally, don’t forget to wash your sheets once a week in order to keep them smelling fresh and feeling clean.

 Price, Trial Periods, & Returns

-That said, I suggest you aim for bedding brands that offer generous trial periods, return policies, and warranties.
+That said, we suggest you aim for bedding brands that offer generous trial periods, return policies, and warranties.
 These things inspire confidence in the consumer, and let you know that the company proudly stands behind its products.
 Not to mention, a trial period is a great opportunity to actually test a set of sheets and still have the option to be refunded if you find that it’s not the right fit for you.

-Just keep in mind that return policies and trial periods are two different things!
+Just keep in mind that return policies and trial periods are two different things.
 For instance, a 30-day return policy means you have 30 days to send your product back to the company for a full refund.
 However, every bedding brand’s return policy is different, and some are a bit stricter than others.
 In fact, many returns are not eligible for a refund if they’ve been washed or used in any way.

 Conversely, a trial period gives you the chance to personally test a set of sheets for a set amount of time.
-After your trial period is up, you have the option to send it back for a refund, or keep it and add it to your collection of bedding!
+After your trial period is up, you have the option to send it back for a refund, or keep it and add it to your collection of bedding.

 Sleepopolis Buying Tips

 - Cooling & Breathability – Keep in mind that percale woven cotton is typically light, breathable, and cool.
-If you’re looking for something that’ll keep you warm and cozy in the wintertime, I suggest you shop for sateen woven cotton instead.
+If you’re looking for something that’ll keep you warm and cozy in the wintertime, we suggest you shop for sateen woven cotton instead.

-- Crisp VS Silky – It’s also important to note that percale woven cotton offers a distinctly crisp handfeel and a matte appearance.
+- Crisp vs Silky – It’s also important to note that percale woven cotton offers a distinctly crisp hand-feel and a matte appearance.
 If you prefer your sheets to be shiny and silky, aim for cotton sateen, bamboo, or Tencel-based bedding.

-Well, you’ve seen my favorite cotton percale sheet sets, and you’ve got all the info you need to get to shopping!
+Well, you’ve seen our favorite cotton percale sheet sets, and you’ve got all the info you need to get to shopping!
 Just remember to pay close attention to all the little details, take advantage of trial periods whenever possible, and have fun picking the sheets that match your individual wants and needs.